juggernaut0/flashcards/README.md

 ## TODO

 * Features
-  * Block-list and close-list support in reviews
-    * Block-list: Hidden list of inputs that are rejected, even if close to an answer
-    * close-list: Hidden list of inputs that are close but not correct, e.g., reading for a meaning card
   * Allow disabling lessons for certain sources per deck
   * Improve WK data load performance
   * Review screen: Wrap up